-Each holder of shares of common stock is entitled to one vote for each share of common stock held as of the close of business on April 12, 2022, the record date.
+Each holder of shares of common stock is entitled to one vote for each share of common stock held as of the close of business on April 20, 2023, the record date.
 You may vote all shares owned by you at such date, including (1) shares held directly in your name as the stockholder of record and (2) shares held for you as the beneficial owner in street name through a broker, bank, trustee or other nominee.
 Dissenters' rights are not applicable to any of the matters being voted on.

 Stockholder of Record: Shares Registered in Your Name.
-If on April 12, 2022, your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, then you are considered the stockholder of record with respect to those shares.
+If on April 20, 2023, your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, then you are considered the stockholder of record with respect to those shares.
 As a stockholder of record, you may vote at the meeting, or vote in advance through the internet or by telephone, or if you request to receive paper proxy materials by mail, by filling out and returning the proxy card.

 Beneficial Owner: Shares Registered in the Name of a Broker or Nominee.
-If on April 12, 2022, your shares were held in an account with a brokerage firm, bank or other nominee, then you are the beneficial owner of the shares held in street name.
+If on April 20, 2023, your shares were held in an account with a brokerage firm, bank or other nominee, then you are the beneficial owner of the shares held in street name.
 As a beneficial owner, you have the right to direct your broker on how to vote the shares held in your account, and your broker has enclosed or provided voting instructions for you to use in directing it on how to vote your shares.
 Because the brokerage firm, bank or other nominee that holds your shares is the stockholder of record, if you wish to attend the meeting and vote your shares, you must obtain a valid proxy from the firm that holds your shares giving you the right to vote the shares at the meeting.

 Each director will be elected by a plurality of the votes cast by the holders of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors.
-This means that the four individuals nominated for election to the Board of Directors at the meeting receiving the highest number of "FOR" votes will be elected.
+This means that the three individuals nominated for election to the Board of Directors at the meeting receiving the highest number of "FOR" votes will be elected.
 You may either vote "FOR" one, two, three or all of the nominees or "WITHHOLD" your vote with respect to one, two, three or all of the nominees.
+A "WITHHOLD" will have the same effect as an abstention.
 You may not cumulate votes in the election of directors.
 Approval of the ratification of the appointment of our independent registered public accounting firm requires the affirmative vote of the holders of a majority of the voting power of the shares of stock entitled to vote on such matter that are present in person or represented by proxy at the meeting and are voted for or against the matter.
 Approval, on a non-binding advisory basis, of the compensation of our named executive officers requires the affirmative vote of the holders of a majority of the voting power of the shares of stock entitled to vote on such matter that are present in person or represented by proxy at the meeting and are voted for or against the matter.
-Stockholders have four options with respect to the non-binding advisory vote on the frequency of future advisory votes on the compensation of our named executive officers.
-You may vote for holding the non-binding advisory vote to approve the compensation of our named executive officers every "ONE YEAR," "TWO YEARS," or "THREE YEARS," or vote for "ABSTAIN."
-The frequency receiving the greatest number of votes cast by stockholders will be deemed to be the preferred frequency option of our stockholders.
+Approval of the amendment and restatement of the Certificate of Incorporation, requires the affirmative vote of the holders of a majority of the voting power of all of the outstanding shares of common stock.
+Shares that are voted "abstain" are treated as the same as voting "against" this proposal.